-Your morning is going great and you’re leaving right on time for work—until you go to start your car and your Check Engine light is on and the engine is running rough.
-You grab your handy OBD II scan tool or code reader and find out you have a P0171 code.
+You may go to start your car and see the check engine light is on and the engine is running rough.
+After grabbing and connecting your handy OBD II scan tool or code reader, you find out you have a P0171 code.
+We’ll review what this code means, how serious it is, and how to diagnose it yourself.

 What Does Code P0171 mean?